 local-value western arc – Cannaregio and parts of Santa Croce: better for value, food, station access, and a more lived-in Venice rhythm.

-central-but-airier eastern side – Castello: close enough to the major highlights while offering quieter streets and more spacious pockets.
+central-but-airier eastern side – Castello: close enough to the major highlights while offering quieter streets, Biennale access, and more spacious pockets.

 retreat island zone – Giudecca: strongest for calm, views, and separation, but built around vaporetto dependence rather than spontaneous walkability.